Last updated on August 29th, 2018 at 09:18 pm

 The best deal we've found is staying free with house sitting.

 But, finding homeowners that welcome families for house sitters can be more challenging.
-Especially, if you're family size is larger than four people.
+Especially, if your family size is larger than four people.

 The key is to filter your house sitting assignment searches to include family-friendly listings and then look for jobs with larger homes and property.